EducationalTestingService/skll/doc/run_experiment.rst

 Whether to save the folds that were used for a cross-validation experiment to a CSV file named ``EXPERIMENT_skll_fold_ids.csv`` in the :ref:`results` directory, where ``EXPERIMENT`` refers to the :ref:`experiment_name`.
 Defaults to ``False``.

 .. _run_experiment:

-save_cv_models *(Optional)*
-"""""""""""""""""""""""""""

-Whether to save the fold models that were generated during the cross-validation experiment to the :ref:`models` directory.
-Beware that using this option will result in an increase of RAM usage since the fold models will need to be kept in memory during execution.
-The eventual saving of fold models to disk is also a considersation in terms of disk space.
-Furthermore, if using a grid engine, transferring lots of large model objects over a network could also be problematic.
-Only set this option to ``True`` if you understand the implications.
-Defaults to ``False``.

-.. _run_experiment: